-There are many researches taking place, which results into the evolution of something new and unique.
-Traditional Marketing Research have two options to conduct their research: Quantitative and Qualitative method.
+There are many types of research taking place, which results in the evolution of something new and unique.
+Traditional Marketing Research has two options to conduct its research: Quantitative and Qualitative methods.

 What is Quantitative Research

 Quantitative research is defined as an organized analysis of occurrences by collecting measurable data and applying statistical, mathematical, and computational methodologies.
 It is the process of gathering information from existing and potential customers by sampling methods and the distribution of online surveys, questionnaires, online polls, and so on.
 The results of these polls or surveys are represented numerically.

 Quantitative research is dependent on the creation of a Hypothesis followed by an accurate analysis of the statistics in order to understand and explain the research findings.
 It focuses more on the quantity of things and their statistical patterns.
 Using the number comes to analysis so as to come to a conclusion.

 After gaining a thorough understanding of these figures, it is possible to forecast the future of a product or service and make modifications as needed.

 The quantitative research method has proven to be beneficial in the following ways

 - It provides an allowance for the formulation of statistically sound

 - Quantitative data provides a macro view with all the required details and comparatively larger samples.

 - Larger sample sizes enable the conclusion to be generalized.